-2019/20 also saw the introduction of a pilot phase of co-teaching between the LLB and JD programmes for selected common courses.
-The introduction of co-teaching of common courses is regarded by the School as a means of better securing economies of scale with limited teaching resources, particularly for some courses for which recruitment has been challenging across all common law schools.
+The master implementation plan for the co-teaching programme consists of a two-step process with an initial pilot run in 2019/20 combining some courses, and a finalized step in 2020/21.
+The co-teaching of common courses is regarded by the School as a means of better securing economies of scale with limited teaching resources, particularly for some courses for which recruitment has been challenging across all common law schools.
 It would also allow the School to offer a greater selection of electives to both LLB and JD students than would be possible if all electives were separately taught.
-For example, in 2019/20 (as at Semester B, 2019/20), 31 electives were offered to JD students as compared to 29 electives in 2018/19.
-The School hopes to follow up with this pilot initiative, which has been generally well received by students, with an expanded co-teaching scheme in 2020/21, which should further enhance both teaching quality and elective selection to students.
+In 2019/20 (as at Semester B, 2019/20), 31 electives were offered to JD students as compared to 29 electives in 2018/19.